 - June 2017 - Beta release of the new Scholars Portal Books platform (limited features and collections)

-Scope of the beta release (what's available now)
+Scope of the staff-only beta release

 On-campus users will be able to search across twelve active collections and narrow their search by criteria such as publisher, year of publication, and subject.
 Authenticated users will be able to view both PDF and XML books that their school has purchased in the online reader, and to download books either at the chapter level or by extracting up to 20% of the book as a PDF (where permitted by the license).